 How to Increase the Value of Your Short-Term Rental Business

+In this article you’ll learn proactive steps you can take today to elevate your business for tomorrow.
 Whether you are looking for guidance with industry best practices or may be interested in selling your short-term rental business at some point in the future, implementing these items will guide your company to becoming a market leader.

 Company Trends

 It seems like everything is about data nowadays.
 However, data means nothing if you don’t know how to read it.
 The saying “garbage in, garbage out” is also true if you are not consistent in your reporting and tracking.
-By tracking these metrics and KPIs below, you can identify areas where you can improve your business and ultimately increase its value.
+By tracking the metrics and KPIs below, you can identify areas where you can improve your business and ultimately increase its value.

 Unit Count

->>> The average annual churn rate is 8-10%.
-Reach out if you’d like a template spreadsheet
+The average annual churn rate is 8–10%.
+Reach out if you’d like a template spreadsheet.

 Advanced Pacing

 Our industry is unique in that we get a glimpse into the future.
-Additionally, we can also compare current advanced booking metrics versus the same time last year (STLY).
+Additionally, we can compare current advanced booking metrics versus the same time last year (STLY).
 In doing so, we can see how the company is pacing and target specific areas to be further examined.

->>> Macro-wise: Most companies are down YoY in aggregate advanced bookings due to occupancy decreases.
-However, as we are moving further away from the Covid bump, we are seeing slightly positive signs of a “bottoming out” in YoY trends
+Macro-wise, most companies are down YoY in aggregate advanced bookings due to occupancy decreases.
+However, as we move further away from the Covid bump, we’re seeing slightly positive signs of a “bottoming out” in YoY trends.

->>> Check out this KeyData article on how booking windows are affecting the short-term rental market
+Check out this KeyData article on how booking windows are affecting the short-term rental market.

 Take Rate

-• What percentage management fee do they charge?
+- What percentage management fee do they charge?

-• What does their homeowner rental contract look like?
+- What does their homeowner rental contract look like?

-• What additional reservation fees do they charge (per property type, static vs dynamic, length of stay, etc)?
+- What additional reservation fees do they charge (per property type, static vs. dynamic, length of stay, etc.)?

->>> The average take rate is 35-45%, or slightly less than 2x your commissions
+The average take rate is 35%–45%, or slightly less than 2x your commissions.
+Reach out if you’d like a template competitor-analysis spreadsheet.

 Operations